Basics of Dried Fruits

-Pick up any baking recipe where dried fruits are involved and there is no way of avoiding the three stalwarts of raisins, sultanas, and currants.
-There are other dried fruits such as dried cranberries, mixed peel, dates, and prunes but these three are the ones used extensively in traditional British and Irish cakes and puddings.
-You will find them in many guises but not least, they are the main players in both a Christmas cake or Christmas pudding, and Mince pies would be nothing without them....
-You will even find them in chutneys and curries, so without a doubt, they are one of the most versatile ingredients in the kitchen.
+Pick up any baking recipe where dried fruits are involved and there is no way of avoiding the three stalwarts of raisins, currants, and sultanas.
+These three are used extensively in traditional British and Irish cakes and puddings.
+You will find them in many guises but they are the main players in both a Christmas cake or Christmas pudding, and mince pies would be nothing without them.
+You will even find them in chutneys and curries making them, without a doubt, one of the most versatile ingredients in the kitchen.

-Here, the currants are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles cake and they are, in fact, dried, dark red, seedless grapes, often the Black Corinth grape.
-The grapes are dried to produce a black, tiny, shriveled, sweet flavor-packed fruit.
+The currants mentioned here are the dark, black currants popular in cakes.
+You will find them in classic dishes like Spotted Dick or an Eccles cake.
+They are dried, dark red, seedless grapes often called the Black Corinth grape.
+The grapes are dried to produce a black, shriveled, sweet, flavor-packed fruit.

-The grapes were originally cultivated in the south of Greece... and most often from the island of Zante, hence the name Zante Currant in the US.
+The grapes were originally cultivated in the south of Greece and more specifically, the island of Zante, hence the name Zante currant, used in the United States.

 Raisins are dried white Moscatel grapes.
-They are dried resulting in a dark, dried fruit and like a currant, dense in texture yet bursting with sweet flavor.
-The main producers of the Moscatel are the USA, Turkey, Greece, and Australia
+When they are dried the result is a dark, dried fruit much like a currant, making it dense in texture and bursting with a sweet flavor.
+The main producers of the Moscatel grapes are the United States, Turkey, Greece, and Australia.

-A sultana is a dried white grape but this time, coming from seedless varieties of grape.
-Sultanas are golden in color and tend to be much plumper, sweeter and altogether juicier than other raisins.
+A sultana is a dried white grape, but of the seedless variety.
+Sultanas are golden in color and tend to be much plumper, sweeter, and altogether juicier than other raisins.
 Turkey is the main producer of sultanas.